MadBomber/aia/README.md

 As a [ROLE] tell me what you think about [SUBJECT]
 ```

 When this prompt is processed, `aia` will ask you for a value for the keyword "ROLE" and the keyword "SUBJECT" to complete the prompt.
-Since `aia` maintains a history your previous answers, you could just choose something that you used in the past or answer with a completely new value.
+Since `aia` maintains a history of your previous answers, you could just choose something that you used in the past or answer with a completely new value.

 ## External CLI Tools Used